Seekiii/SejoBoy-Discord-Music-Python-Bot/README.md

 - ❌ `Profiles` - Details on users who listen to the bot, including song count, favorite track, and more.
 <h1>How to install?</h1>

+<b>⚠️ I'm not sure if this bot will work, but it works on my PC.
+So, if you encounter any problems, please create an issue, and I will try to fix it.</b><br>

 <b>Windows:</b>
 - `py -3 -m pip install -U py-cord`
 - `py -3 -m pip install -U "py-cord[voice]"`